 Ian works with a team of associates to provide corporate finance advice to the aforementioned companies and a wider range of clients.
 This includes Zoodikers which specialises in digital business/social media and Private Access Inc. which enables individuals to secure their online data.
-Ian is on the Advisory Board of Brighton BioTech Inc.
+Ian is on the Advisory Boards of Brighton BioTech Inc and Atmos Digital Inc.

 He was non-executive director of Celebrus Technologies Limited, a software developer for real-time, individual-level online customer intelligence, which was acquired by IS Solutions plc (D4t4 plc) in January 2015.
 He and FCL advised 8over8 Limited, a provider of software for owner-operators of complex large-scale infrastructure projects, prior to its acquisition by Aveva Group plc.